MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 Based on the available candidates, a scoring system is used to find the best time source.
 This system takes into account the reliability of the time source and its relative location.
 This check happens once when the time service is started.
 If you need to have finer control of how time synchronizes, you can add good time servers in specific locations or add redundancy.
 For more information, see the section **Specify a local reliable time service by using GTIMESERV**.

-#### Mixed OS environments (Win2012R2 and Win2008R2)
+#### Mixed OS environments (Windows Server 2012 R2 and Windows Server 2008 R2)

 Although a pure Windows Server 2016 domain environment is required for the best accuracy, there are still benefits in a mixed environment.
-Deploying Windows Server 2016 Hyper-V in a Windows 2012 domain benefits the guests because of the improvements we mentioned, but only if the guests are also on Windows Server 2016.
+Deploying Windows Server 2016 Hyper-V in a Windows Server 2012 domain benefits the guests because of the improvements we mentioned, but only if the guests are also on Windows Server 2016.
 A Windows Server 2016 PDC can deliver more accurate time because of the improved algorithms, so it's a more stable source.
 Because replacing your PDC might not be an option, you can instead add a Windows Server 2016 DC with the GTIMESERV roll set, which would be an upgrade in accuracy for your domain.
 A Windows Server 2016 DC can deliver better time to downstream time clients, but it's only as good as its source NTP time.

 Also as stated, the clock polling and refresh frequencies were modified with Windows Server 2016.
 These frequencies can be changed manually to your down-level DCs or applied via Group Policy.
-We haven't tested these configurations, but they should behave well in Win2008R2 and Win2012R2 and deliver some benefits.
+We haven't tested these configurations, but they should behave well in Windows Server 2008 R2 and Windows Server 2012 R2 and deliver some benefits.

 Versions before Windows Server 2016 had multiple issues with accurate timekeeping, which resulted in the system time drifting immediately after an adjustment was made.
 Because of this issue, frequently obtaining time samples from an accurate NTP source and conditioning the local clock with the data leads to smaller drift in their system clocks in the intra-sampling period.
 The result is better timekeeping on down-level OS versions.
-The best observed accuracy was approximately 5 ms when a Windows Server 2012R2 NTP client, configured with the high-accuracy settings, synchronized its time from an accurate Windows 2016 NTP server.
+The best observed accuracy was approximately 5 ms when a Windows Server 2012 R2 NTP client, configured with the high-accuracy settings, synchronized its time from an accurate Windows Server 2016 NTP server.

 In some scenarios involving guest DCs, Hyper-V TimeSync samples can disrupt domain time synchronization.
-This issue should no longer exist for Server 2016 guests running on Server 2016 Hyper-V hosts.
+This issue should no longer exist for Windows Server 2016 guests running on Windows Server 2016 Hyper-V hosts.

-To disable the Hyper-V TimeSync service from providing samples to w32time, set the following guest registry key:
+To disable the Hyper-V TimeSync service from providing samples to W32Time, set the following guest registry key:

  `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\VMICTimeProvider
  "Enabled"=dword:00000000`